MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 ---

-The project is under development.
-At the moment, static analysis is achieved using Linear FEM (element type: Hexahedra with 27Nodes).
-Besides, initial version of the dynamic motion is achieved.

-Forward Actions:
-- Make the program compatible with dynamic motion (add the robot move & make compatible with the real forces coming from the legs)
-- Add Non-Linearity

----

 The MATLAB GUI aims to analyze a rectangular prism domain using Finite Element Method for a soft robot body.
-The elements are 3D, namely Hexahedra with 27Nodes.
-Element type will be extended such that Hexagonal with 8Nodes will be used under dynamic motion to perform the analysis faster.
+The elements are 3D, namely Hexahedra with 27Nodes and Hexahedra with 8Nodes.
+In static analysis, it is possible to use both element types.
+For dynamic analysis, the element type is chosen as Hexahedra with 8 Nodes in order to allow a faster analysis.

 ---